-Welcome to the 2023-2024 school year!
-I am excited to kick off a new year full of promise and opportunities.
-Pinellas County Schools is committed to ensuring students have safe and secure learning environments that foster high-quality and enjoyable student experiences.
+Welcome to the 2025-26 school year!
+I am thrilled to begin another school year filled with opportunities and student engagement.
+As we celebrate the new year, we remain committed to providing safe and secure environments that enhance learning and student experiences.

-We expect all schools to be places where students, families, staff and community members can belong, thrive and feel welcome.
-To achieve this goal, schools must promote mutual respect for all students, families and staff.
-It takes everyone working together to build healthy and safe school cultures.
+All schools should be places where students, staff, and families can thrive and feel welcome.
+To achieve this, everyone must demonstrate mutual respect and work together to build safe and healthy school cultures.

-This year's Code of Student Conduct has been updated and outlines expectations for student behavior.
+To help ensure these goals, we have updated the Code of Student Conduct, which outlines expectations for student behavior.
 Please familiarize yourselves with the responsibilities and expectations.
 Together, we can create positive learning environments and experiences for all students.

-Parent/Guardian Action: Please review the Code of Student Conduct with your child, sign the Parent and Student Acknowledgement Form and all other necessary forms online using Focus.
+Parent/Guardian Action: Please take a moment to review the Code of Student Conduct with your child, sign the Parent and Student Acknowledgement Form, and all other necessary forms online through the Focus Portal.
 You will find more information in the box below.
-You also have the option of filling out forms in the Code of Student Conduct booklet.
-If you sign forms in the booklet, please submit them to your child's school.